cyclaero/ipdb/README.md

        - ipdb-update.sh    # a shell script file for updateing the geoip database by
                            # downloading the latest delegation statistics files of the 5 RIR's.

-       - ipdb              # a tool for consoliting the IPv4 ranges from statistics file into
+       - ipdb              # a tool for consolidating the IP ranges from statistics file into
-                           # a sorted binary file suitable for direct reading it into a
+                           # sorted binary files suitable for direct reading it into a
-                           # completely balanced binary search tree be the lookup tool and
+                           # completely balanced binary search tree by the lookup tool and
                            # and the ipfw divert filter daemon.

-       - geoip             # a tool for manually looking up an IPv4 address on the command line.
+       - geoip             # a tool for manually looking up an IP address on the command line,
+                           # and for generation of CIDR conforming Ip tables per country code
+                           # that are suitable for IP table based actions by ipfw.

-       - geod              # the ipfw divert filter daemon.
+       - geod              # the ipfw IPv4 divert filter daemon.
        - geod.rc           # the rc script of geod, will be copied to /usr/local/etc/rc.d/geod